Kuaralaboratories/CMTS/README.md

 ## Conclusion

-CMTS (Cognitio Multi-Tenant SQLite3) Library is an indispensable tool for developers building multi-tenant applications.
+CMTS (Cognitios Multi-Tenant SQLite3) Library is an indispensable tool for developers building multi-tenant applications.
 With its robust features and adherence to security best practices, CMTS simplifies the process of managing isolated databases while ensuring data privacy and security for each user.